Twisted Doughnuts

 - My dough did not rise – This could have two reasons.
 First, check the yeast expiry date.
 Second, the liquid ingredients in the dough were too hot.

 - Why are my donuts flat?
 The most common reason for this is when you use the roll and cut method.
-Keep the dough thick about ¼ inch thick at least.
+Keep the dough thick, about ¼ inch thick at least.
 Otherwise, they will be quite flat.

-- My donuts are very dark brown - Often, the temperature of the oil is the main culprit.
+- My donuts are very dark brown.
+Often, the oil’s temperature is the main culprit.
 Keep the heat to medium and adjust it from medium to medium-low as necessary.
 Remember, the donuts need to be cooked inside as well, which means the oil outside must not be too hot.
 I use 325F as a guide for my donuts.

-- My filling is spilling out of the donut - If you fill the donuts while they are still warm, the heat will melt the filling.
+- My filling is spilling out of the donut.
+If you fill the donuts while they are still warm, the heat will melt the filling.
 This will make the filling ooze out of the filling.
 It can be quite messy.
 Also, cooled pastry cream is more delicious.
 So, wait for the donuts to cool completely.

 Donuts are best eaten fresh the day they are made.
 But you can keep them for a day or two.
-It is best to keep them in a paper bag rather than plastic as plastic makes them soggy.
+It is best to keep them in a paper bag rather than plastic, as plastic makes them soggy.
 You can also freeze cooled donuts for months in the freezer.

-Chocolate sauce is the most commonly served but the options are endless from fruit purees to caramel sauce, dulce de leche, and others.
+Chocolate sauce is the most commonly served, but the options are endless, from fruit purees to caramel sauce, dulce de leche, and others.

 Twisted Doughnuts